saad-bscs/Prepopulated-DB-with-Room/README.md

-n this project, I have used Room database with Dagger Hilt dependency injection.
+In this project, I have used Room database with Dagger Hilt dependency injection.
 The data is pre-populated, meaning an already built database is present in the assets folder of the app.
 Keep learning!